ilianagenkova/IWWG/README.md

 # IWWG
-To be popoulated soon with code for IWWG AMV intercomparison (Matlab and Python) Stay tuned...
+To be populated soon with code for IWWG AMV intercomparison (Matlab and Python) Stay tuned...